Holly is a certified KORU Mindfulness instructor providing 5-week programs that teach

 At the same time that Holly embraced a mindfulness practice in earnest, she started playing taiko - Japanese ensemble drumming.
 Everything about learning to play taiko had connections to mindfulness.
 In the last decade, each practice has continued to evolve and influence the other.
 Since 2009, she has been performing at festivals, concerts and special events in and around Tucson as a Community Group member of Odaiko Sonora.

 Holly's taiko training has been transformative.
 Though she’d spent 35+ years teaching children, she realized that she had not been a truly novel learner since starting first grade.
 She was amazed at all that taiko taught her beyond the drums.
 Before taiko she knew nothing about music or performance art.
 She states, "I am grateful that taiko broke open a part of me that I hadn’t yet discovered.
 Music, festivals and artistic expression were all new discoveries for me and rich additions to my life."

-Ten years later, Holly was convinced that there must be a way to bring taiko and mindfulness to the world, and thus she wrote the TaikoMIND curriculum…an exciting endeavor that combines her love of taiko with her expertise as an instructor, and her passion for sharing mindfulness.
+Ten years later, Holly was convinced that there must be a way to bring taiko and mindfulness to the world, and thus she created the TaikoMIND framework…an exciting endeavor that combines her love of taiko with her expertise as an instructor, and her passion for sharing mindfulness.
 Integrating the two has been a powerful way to utilize her skills and teach life lessons that reach beyond any classroom setting.